diy3d-de/DIY3D.de_Bigtreetech-SKR-E3-DIP-v1.0_Marlin_2.0/README.md

 Custom firmware for BTT SKR E3 DIP v.1.0 on Ender-3

-Prebuild firmwares in folder /Prebuild_Firmware_DIY3D In this folder you will find a file named "Version_differences.txt" for more inforations about the file differences.
+Prebuild firmwares in folder /Prebuild_Firmware_DIY3D .

+In this folder you will find a file named "Version_differences.txt" for more informations about the file differences.

 # Marlin 3D Printer Firmware